-- Something in mouth containing alcohol or a similar hydrocarbon volatile chemical that reports as ethanol (Breath Drops with SD alcohol).
+- Something in the mouth containing alcohol or a similar hydrocarbon volatile chemical that reports as ethanol (Breath Drops with SD alcohol).

-- Vomiting, belching (even a silent belch or regurgitation that is not expelled from the mouth cavity) within 20 minutes of test (some states say 15 minutes) without first rinsing the mouth with water, or re-starting the breath test with an inadequate deprivation period before retesting.
+- Vomiting, belching (even a silent belch or regurgitation that is not expelled from the mouth cavity) within 20 minutes of the test (some states say 15 minutes) without first rinsing the mouth with water, or re-starting the breath test with an inadequate deprivation period before retesting.

-- Actual improper test sequence or out of “agreement” tests, without running follow-up tests to correct [ex: both results must be within 0.020 of each other, in most states]
+- Actual improper test sequence or “out of agreement” tests, without running follow-up tests to correct [ex: both results must be within 0.020 of each other, in most states]

 - The officer’s police report supports sobriety (by not enumerating the usual signs of an intoxicated person), or due to a lack of full investigation of alternative causes, like physically manhandling the DUI arrestee.

-- Where a rising BAC defense can be mounted from the police dispatch call times, and video footage showing time of driving, so as to argue that the blood alcohol content would have been lower than at the time of testing (if available in your state of arrest, such as Texas)
+- Where a rising BAC defense can be mounted from the police dispatch call times, and video footage showing the time of driving, so as to argue that the blood alcohol content would have been lower than at the time of testing (if available in your state of arrest, such as Texas)

 - Elevated breath temperature caused by fever, hot tub, sauna, detention in hot sun or back of patrol car in summer, dancing, menstrual cycle, etc. [only Draeger® breath test devices is supposed to catch this and adjust for elevated breath temperature].